 Whether they travel for a small period of a couple of weeks or spend an entire semester or year abroad, Dean students have endless opportunities to study beyond the College’s walls and out into the world.

 Beyond the States, Dean College students can travel to study in a wide array of foreign countries, including Italy, Spain, Germany, New Zealand, Ireland, and even Australia.
-The College also partners with Regent’s University London to give its students a life-changing experience as a top-tier university in the middle of downtown London.
+The College also partners with Regent’s University London, offering students a life-changing university experience in the middle of downtown London.
 Regardless of one’s area of study, they are bound to find a program that enriches their major, all while sending them on an exciting adventure.

-In addition to the longer-term study abroad options, Dean provides a select few courses that include one- to two-week field trips to locations all around the world in order to put their topics of study into real contexts.
-European history and international relations courses can bring students to witness history, geography, and politics firsthand.
+In addition to the longer-term study abroad options, Dean offers a select few courses that include one- to two-week field trips around the world, linking their course materials to real contexts.
+For example, some European history and international relations courses can bring students to witness history, geography, and politics firsthand.

 Unlike most other colleges, Dean pairs every student with a dedicated personal advisor whose sole job is to help them navigate the challenges of upper-level coursework and to keep them on the right track.
 Advisors work with their students individually, helping them choose their classes, monitor their progress, and provide them with access and direction toward one-of-a-kind academic opportunities.
 Personal advisors are dedicated to getting their students involved on campus, ensuring that their educational investments enrich their lives and set promising precedents for their future careers.

 Dean College faculty teach with a bold, collective vision.
 They don’t simply impart theoretical knowledge; rather, they seek out innovative ways to build strong, employable skills.
-Dean’s faculty excitedly bring their students on-location to places like Gillette Stadium’s radio and television facilities as well as McCoy Stadium, home of the Pawtucket Pawsox.
+Dean’s faculty excitedly bring their students on location to places like Gillette Stadium’s radio and television facilities as well as McCoy Stadium, home of the Pawtucket Red Sox.
+This is made possible through the Center for Business, Entertainment, and Sport Management, a partnership with Kraft Sports + Entertainment that offers students a dynamic curriculum and unprecedented hands-on experience.
 They also invite leaders of multi-billion dollar companies to give guest lectures in the classroom, such as Vice President of Sales at The Kraft Sports Group, Murray Kohl, and Director of the Government Security Policy and Strategy at Microsoft, Angela McKay.

-Unless they have exempting credits, all Dean College each Dean College student begins their first year at school enrolled in an English course as well as a mathematics course.
+Unless they have exempting credits, each Dean College student begins their first year at school enrolled in both an English course and a mathematics course.
 These foundational courses build students’ abilities to think critically and communicate their thoughts effectively.
 Through the entry-level composition course, students learn to organize their thoughts and write upper-level arguments, skills they need throughout their entire college careers.